softking229/Useful_Angular/README.md

 This is a simple MEAN project.

 I have to go now.
-This is a simple MEAN project and it 'll be a good sample of MEAN stack
+This is a simple MEAN project and it 'll be a good sample of MEAN stack.